Esri/military-tools-geoprocessing-toolbox/README.md

 ## Features

-This is an ArcGIS Geoprocessing toolbox that contains collections of tools to import geometry from tables, determine ranges, create gridded reference graphics, and provide basic visibility analysis capabilities.
+The Military Tools for ArcGIS toolbox is an ArcGIS Geoprocessing python toolbox supporting defense and intelligence workflows such as importing geometry from tables, determining ranges, creating gridded reference graphics, providing visibility analysis, and other capabilities.

 ### Contents